MarkiJovic/vehicle-can-cybersecurity-testbed-Project/README.md

 ## Project Outcome

-This project demonstrates that insecure CAN-style control paths can be manipulated to affect autonomous vehicle behaviour, and that sensor/perception-level interference can also indirectly influence vehicle decisions.
+This project demonstrates that insecure CAN-style control paths can be manipulated to affect autonomous vehicle behaviour and that sensor/perception-level interference can also indirectly influence vehicle decisions.

 The testbed provides a safe and reproducible platform for studying: